Buying an Existing Business or Starting a New One with an E2 Visa

 If you answered more “2s” than “1s,” you may want to buy an existing business.
 If you choose a franchise, you will have some guidance and support; any purchased business will have a history of financials, which should give you a general business plan and goals; and third parties can help you get the documents you need (instead of creating them on your own).

-Remember that there is no “right” answer to the question of “buy” or “launch” when it comes to an E2 visa business.
+Remember that there is no “right” answer to the question of buying an existing business or starting a new business when it comes to E2 visa businesses.
 This is a decision that is entirely up to you!
 If you’d like more information on this incredibly important step in the E2 visa process, please consider contacting these qualified professionals.
 And when you have chosen your business, please contact us.

 Patrick Findaro, E2 Visa Franchise, email@example.com